lovingyugs/ContactList/README.md

 ##Some tests
 ##Assumptions-
 ####
-	we need to display name of the person on on clicking the list item you will see the details.
+	-we need to display name of the person on on clicking the list item you will see the details.
-	If the number is not verified you will see send_otp button else you will not see it.
+	-If the number is not verified you will see send_otp button else you will not see it.
-	To make the contacts.json file default just copy the contents of contacts_default.json to contacts.json file.
+	-To make the contacts.json file default just copy the contents of contacts_default.json to contacts.json file.
 ####

 	Number once verified cannot be verified cannot be verified agaain. until we make changes in contacts,json file.